IoeCmcomc/NBSTool/README.md

     - Notes' tuning and velocity;
     - Tuplets and notes whose duration less than 16th (by expanding the spaces between notes);
     - Voices.
+ - Import from MIDI files:
+   -   Only type 1MIDI files are tested;
+   -   Support importing note velocity, note panning and note fine-pitch;
+   -   Allow importing MIDI notes as multiple successive fading-out NBS notes;
+   -   Can automatically expand distance between notes to fit as many note as possible.
+- Import from JSON files;
 - Export to JSON, MIDI or audio files:
   - MIDI conversion does not support custom instruments;
   - JSON export files are useful to understand how .nbs files are stored internally;